 Whether or not it gives you the gift of eloquence, it really is an experience.
 My first hand advice?
 Don’t look down!

 More Than Just The Castle

 After the long climb back down, you can wander in the grounds and take some lovely well signposted walks through the gardens.
-There are plenty of them – from a Fern Garden to a Bog Garden and even a garden full of poisonous plants, aptly named, The Poison Garden.
+There are plenty of them – from a Fern Garden to a Bog Garden and even The Poison Garden, full of poisonous plants.
 There’s an interesting short walk around a Rock Close as well.
 From June to August, you can also visit and tour Blarney House, a mansion built in the castle grounds in 1874.

 Blarney House is a beautiful, historic property and is still lived in today.
 It’s really interesting to see such historic rooms, paintings and artefacts juxtaposed with the owners’ modern day possessions.

 The locals will give an embarrassed sigh when you tell them you visited Blarney Castle and kissed the Blarney Stone.
 Some may even say “Did you have to?”, but a visit to this magical place really is not to be missed.